wwe-johndpope/ello-ios/README.md

 - `STAGE2_CLIENT_SECRET`: the secret used for oauth
 - `STAGE2_DOMAIN`: the domain for the API to hit
 - `STAGING_SEGMENT_KEY`: used for sending data to segment

-If you would like to run the iOS app, please [contact us](mailto:ios@ello.co) for client credentials.

 ### Setup